dornheimer/reddit_cli/README.md

 ## reddit CLI

-CLI for displaying threads in a subreddit
+CLI for displaying threads in a subreddit. submission URLs can be selected and opened in the browser.

     usage: reddit_cli [-h] [--limit [integer]] [--sort] subreddit [subreddit ...]